My Journey – a diary

 I fit none of those profiles.

-Baron Guillaume Dupuytren, a French surgeon who described and developed the first surgical procedures to alleviate what became known as "Dupuytren's contracture."
+By the way, the disease is named for Baron Guillaume Dupuytren, a French surgeon who described and developed the first surgical procedures to alleviate what became known as "Dupuytren's contracture."

 September 2024